 The assessment period commences on the day:

-- the application is submitted online, or
+- the application is submitted online

 - the applicant complies with the notice requesting the balance of fees or additional copies.